Privacy Policy

 |---|---|---|

-memory_read | Search your stored memories by natural-language query; returns a ranked list. | Nothing new.
-The query text is processed in-memory to compute an embedding and is not persisted as a memory atom.
+memory_read | Search the memory bucket addressed by the request and return a ranked list. | The query is not persisted as a memory atom.
+The service updates access timestamps and counts for the retrieved atoms, and applies a weak update to the co-activation weights used for ranking (memory_feedback applies a stronger one).
 Query embeddings may be retained transiently for cache and abuse-detection purposes (see 11.6). |

 memory_stats | Return counts and aggregates over your stored memories (totals, domains, average quality scores). | Nothing new. |

 memory_write | Create a new memory atom from the content and optional metadata (concepts, domain) you supply. | The atom: content, concepts, domain, timestamp, and the user/project identifiers that scope it.
-May be filtered by our importance gate and silently skipped if below threshold; never overwrites or deletes an existing atom. |
+A write that targets a room additionally records authorship provenance — which member (and agent/environment) created the atom — which other room members can see and filter on.
+May be filtered by our importance gate and reported back as not stored (stored: false) if below threshold, rather than silently dropped; never overwrites or deletes an existing atom. |

-memory_feedback | Adjust the quality scores (valence / importance) of one or more existing atoms you previously wrote. | The updated score values on the targeted atoms. |
+memory_feedback | Adjust the quality scores (valence / importance) of one or more existing atoms you can access — your own atoms, or atoms in a room where you hold read-write membership. | The updated score values on the targeted atoms, and the derived co-activation and ranking weights those scores feed. |

 memory_delete | Permanently delete a single atom by its identifier. | The atom is removed from primary storage. |